KFBG (FM): Rock (2015–2018)

 On October 6, 2015, Midwest Television announced that it had entered into a joint operating agreement with Local Media San Diego LLC, which operates three stations licensed to Tijuana but broadcasting in English for the San Diego media market: XETRA-FM (91.1 FM), XHITZ-FM (90.3 FM), and XHRM-FM (92.5 FM).
 The five stations formed an entity known as SDLocal, which was intended to "preserve the local ownership and operation of San Diego's top-rated radio stations".
 With the sale, the paywall was lifted off the station's website, allowing the station to be heard outside San Diego once more.

 Logo as 100.7 KFM-BFM.

 On November 17, 2015, KFMB-FM began airing an all-Christmas music format for the holiday season as "Jack Frost".
 On December 8, Garrett Michaels, formerly program director at XETRA-FM, was named to the same position at KFMB-FM.
 With the announcement, there were possible hints of an upcoming format change.
 While Dave, Shelly and Chainsaw was usually ranked in first place among morning-drive programs, particularly among listeners 25–54 years old, KFMB-FM overall was ranked #17 in the December 2015 Nielsen Audio ratings report for the San Diego market.
 On December 26, 2015, at 10 a.m., after playing "Merry Christmas (I Don't Want to Fight Tonight)" by the Ramones, KFMB-FM began stunting with a "Wheel of Formats" — consisting of all-AC/DC, all-Bob Marley, all-1980s hits, all-Van Halen, outlaw country, soft adult contemporary, all-glam metal, all-blues, and adult standards — branded simply as "100.7", with each new format starting every day at 10 a.m.
 The stunt lasted until January 4, when the station settled on a mainstream rock format consisting of a mix of classic rock and 1970s—1980s new wave hits.
 This was branded as "100.7 KFM-BFM", a nod to how the station referred to its call letters in the 1980s.

 Midwest Television and Local Media San Diego ended the SDLocal joint operating agreement at the end of 2016.

-In October 2017, San Diego television station KUSI-TV reported that KFMB/KFMB-FM/KFMB-TV were being offered for sale by Midwest Television.
 On December 18, 2017, Tegna, Inc. announced it would purchase the KFMB stations for $325 million; the deal marked Tegna's re-entry into radio, as predecessor Gannett Company had sold its previous radio group to Evergreen Media in 1997.
 The sale was completed on February 15, 2018.

 The last edition of Dave, Shelly and Chainsaw aired July 19, 2018.
 The hosts' contracts were set to expire at the end of the month, but KFMB-FM failed to reach new deals with hosts Dave Rickards and Cookie "Chainsaw" Randolph.
 Shelly Dunn had announced her retirement from radio the previous week.